GoranKriC/projects-cycle_hire_ldn/README.md

  - *boundaries...*
  - Commuter Work Flow.
 Census Data. **Source: Office for National Statistics**
  - *Weather Data...* ???
+ - Elevation data for the UK at a a resolution of 50 metres at [Ordnance Survey](https://www.ordnancesurvey.co.uk/opendatadownload/products.html#TERR50)
  - The overall design for the shiny app is adapted from [SuperZIP demo @ RStudio Shiny Example](http://github.com/rstudio/shiny-examples/blob/master/063-superzip-example/).